 Water for the Sauce

-While the rice cooks, halve, peel and thinly slice the red onion.
-Trim the green beans and chop into thirds.
+Halve, peel and thinly slice the shallot.
+Trim the green beans then chop into thirds.
 Peel and grate the garlic (or use a garlic press).
 Roughly chop the coriander (stalks and all).

 Heat a drizzle of oil in a large frying pan on medium-high heat.
 When hot, add the diced chicken and season with salt and pepper.
-Stir-fry until the chicken is browned all over, 5-6 mins.
-IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.
+Stir-fry until the chicken is browned, 5-6 mins.
+IMPORTANT: Wash your hands after handling chicken and its packaging.
 TIP: Fry the chicken in batches if your pan is small as you want it to fry, not stew.
-Once the chicken is browned, add the onion to the pan and cook, stirring frequently, until softened, 3-4 mins.
+Once the chicken is browned, add the shallot to the pan and cook with the chicken, stirring frequently until softened, 3-4 mins.

-Stir in the garlic, curry powder and mango chutney to coat the chicken and cook for 1 min.
-Pour in the water for the sauce (see ingredients for amount) and stir in the chicken stock paste.
-Add the beans, bring to the boil, then reduce the heat to medium and cover the pan with a lid or some foil.
+Stir in the garlic, curry powder and mango chutney to coat the chicken, and cook for 1 min.
+Pour in the water (see ingredients for amount) and stir in the chicken stock paste.
+Add the beans, bring to the boil, then reduce the heat to medium and cover the pan with a lid or some tin foil.
 Simmer until the beans are tender, about 5-7 mins.

-Once the beans are tender and the chicken is cooked, remove the lid and stir in the creme fraiche.
+Once the beans are tender and the chicken is cooked, remove the lid and stir in the soured cream.
 Bring to the boil, then remove from the heat.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.
 Stir in half the coriander.
-Taste and add salt and pepper if needed.
+Taste and add salt and pepper if you feel it needs it.

-Fluff up the rice with a fork.
-Serve with the coronation chicken on top and the the remaining coriander sprinkled over.
+Fluff up the rice with a fork and serve with the coronation chicken on top and sprinkle over the remaining coriander.
 Enjoy!